ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-2-traversing-arrays.rst

 .. activecode:: arraytrace2
    :language: java
+   :autograde: unittest

    What do you think the following code will print out?
 First trace through it on paper keeping track of the array and the index variable.
 Then, run it to see if you were right.
-Try adding your name and a friend's name to the array names and run the code again.
+Try the Code Lens button.
+Then, try adding your name and a friend's name to the array names and run the code again.
 Did the code work without changing the loop?
    ~~~~
    public class Test2
    {